|Rikard Le Rich||Only Son of Baron Le Rich||M 22|

 "Sounds strightforward enough," Zar says.

 "If you can obtain one liter of the juice, and mix it with one liter of the reagent, you should obtain one hundred grams of yellow powder.
-For this powder, it being a compound of mandalic acid that will survive indefinitely, I will pay you one gold piece per gram."
+For this powder, it being a compound of mandalic acid that will survive indefinitely, I will pay you one gold piece per gram for up to one thousand grams."

 "This yellow powder is worth ten times its weight in gold?"
 Nignog says.

 "Yes.
-It is.
 If you agree to do this job, I will equip you with 2000 g of the white salt and two thunder-eggs to help keep you safe."

 "Interesting," Zar says, "We'll think about it."